ssoperMadisonCollege/ChoreTracker/README.md

 communication tactics to satisfactorily distribute domestic tasks in a mutually beneficial way.
 Sometimes we come close to figuring it out, but for the most part - we've failed.
 Our current solution is a Kanban board that is tacked up to a wall in our kitchen.
-It works, but only if we're not very busy and we remember to look at the board.
+A Kanban board is divided into three columns: to do, doing, and done.
+You move a sticky note with a task written on it through each category until it's finished.
+This keeps each person in our household aware of what tasks need doing, who is working on them, and what its status is.
+The board works some of the time, but as soon as we have a busy week, we forget to look at the board and some tasks tend to slip through the cracks.
+More information on Kanban below:

 * Kanban Board : https://en.wikipedia.org/wiki/Kanban_board

 The major drawback of the board is that it is not mobile and thus it is unavailable to us when we're away.
+This is inconvenient for tasks that need to be done outside the household.
 Out of sight, out of mind.
 It would great to receive periodic notifications on our phones to remind us of chores we need to do and errands we need to run.
+It would also be nice to see when a person in a household creates or completes a task so that it can be started on the fly - or avoided to eliminate duplication of effort.

+I would like to create an application that makes use of Google's calendar API and perhaps a text messaging API to notify users when household chores are assigned and when they're completed.
+This way, members in a household don't have to remember to do their chores - the chore application reminds them automatically.

 ### Project Technologies/Techniques